yoshizzle/developers-1/_guides/python-guide.md

 }
 </style>

-With the release of API 2, Linode has also released an official python library.
+With the release of API 3, Linode has also released an official python library.
 This guide will walk you through using the library to make single-user and multi-user applications that take advantage of all of the features of the new Linode API.

 ## Getting Started

-The official Linode python library is open-source on [github](), and can be installed through pypi with:
+The official Linode python library is open-source on [github](https://github.com/Linode/python-api), and can be installed through pypi with:

 ```pip install linode-api```